 Are There Any Socks That Can Help Your Neuropathy Pain Without A Downside?
 Yes!

 It may sound impossible to those suffering from chronic pain seeking the best sock for their neuropathy foot pain, but there is hope!
-The ReBuilder will stop your pain in the first treatment in the comfort of your own home.
+The ReBuilder® can stop your pain in the first treatment in the comfort of your own home.

-By elevating the feet and utilizing The ReBuilder electrolyte spray, not only does gravity help to relieve edema and enhance blood flow, but it also eliminates the need to fill and empty the foot bath currently used in The ReBuilder treatment.
+By elevating the feet and utilizing ReBuilder® electrolyte spray, gravity helps relieve swelling and enhances blood flow, and it also eliminates the need to fill and empty the foot bath currently used in the ReBuilder® treatment.
 Many current users of these conductive socks even like to sleep in these incredibly comfortable socks!

-For more information on The ReBuilder’s Conductive Socks or to order your own pair please click here.
+For more information on ReBuilder® Conductive Socks or to order your own pair please click here.

-Unlike a typical TENS unit which blocks nerve paths so the pain signal can not reach the brain, The ReBuilder was designed to open these nerve paths.
+Unlike a typical TENS unit which blocks nerve paths so the pain signal can't reach the brain, the ReBuilder® was designed to open nerve paths.
 This helps to rehabilitate the nerves, bringing them back to their normal function.
-Helping to improve blood circulation to the foot, The ReBuilder also encourages the brain to release endorphins which can relieve not only anxiety and pain but have also been noted to help users get a better night’s sleep.
+Helping to improve blood circulation to the foot, the ReBuilder® also encourages the brain to release endorphins which can relieve anxiety and pain and even help users get a better night’s sleep.

-Would You Like To Learn How You Can Find Relief For Your Foot Pain In Just 30 Minutes By Using The ReBuilder?
+You Can Find Relief For Your Foot Pain In Just 30 Minutes By Using The ReBuilder®

-If you would like to find an easier, simpler, inexpensive method to eliminate your foot pain please don’t hesitate to complete the contact form on this page.
-We also encourage you to call us directly at 877.717.5487 with any questions you may have regarding The ReBuilder and how it can be utilized to not only cure neuropathy but also end your foot pain quickly.
-If you’re ready to order your own ReBuilder we have multiple choices and accessories to review at our online store.
-We also offer a 90-day money-back guarantee on The ReBuilder so you have nothing to lose except your foot pain!
+If you would like to find an easier, simpler, inexpensive method to eliminate your foot pain please fill out the contact form at the bottom of this page.
+We also encourage you to call us directly at 877.717.5487 with any questions you may have regarding the ReBuilder® and how it can be utilized to cure neuropathy and also end your foot pain quickly.
+If you’re ready to order your own ReBuilder® we have multiple choices and accessories to review at our online store.
+We also offer a 90-day money-back guarantee on the ReBuilder® so you have nothing to lose except your foot pain!